Zygo/bees/docs/btrfs-kernel.md

   5.3.17, 5.4.4, 5.5 and later; however, some conflict between send and dedupe still remains, so the workaround is still useful.

-  `btrfs receive` is not affected by this issue.
+  `btrfs receive` is not and has never been affected by this issue.

 Unfixed kernel bugs
 -------------------

-As of 5.11.11:
+As of 5.12.3:

 * **The kernel does not permit `btrfs send` and dedupe to run at the same time**.
 Recent kernels no longer crash, but now refuse one